-- Problem identification.
-A Shopify consultant can certainly give you advice as to how your store should look and work.
+Problem identification.
+A Shopify consultant can undoubtedly give you advice as to how your store should look and work.
 Nevertheless, without a clear business vision developed on your own, you run the risk of being tricked into buying a bunch of useless features.
-So you'd better have the defined list of issues to be solved.
+So you'd better have a defined list of issues to be solved.
 By the way, it will facilitate communication with Shopify experts.

-- Researching process.
+Researching process.
 The internet is packed with applicants who offer their web developing services.
 The easiest way to find the right one is to ask around.
 Word of mouth is a powerful tool nowadays as people have almost limitless opportunities to share opinions.
-Aside from clients' testimonials, you might want to check out social networks activities of every company that seems interesting to you.
-Sometimes it provides precious insights of what you're about to deal with.
+Aside from clients' testimonials, you might want to check out every company's social networks activities that seem interesting to you.
+Sometimes it provides precious insights into what you're about to deal with.